devzbysiu/md-questions/res/QUESTIONS.md

 ---

 ## Question 55 `Troubleshooting AEM projects`
-Which log file should a developer use to search for exception stack traces?
+Which log file should a developer use to search for exception stack traces?:

 ## Answers
 - [ ] <aem-install>/crx-quickstart/logs/request.log